ibm-cloud-docs/discovery-data/connector-lfs-cp4d.md

 For more information about storage providers that {{site.data.keyword.discoveryshort}} supports and for storage comparisons, see [Storage considerations](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/plan/storage_considerations.html){: external}.

 Before you complete this task, copy the files that you want to crawl to the {{site.data.keyword.discoveryshort}} cluster that you are working on.
-If you have multiple {{site.data.keyword.discoveryshort}} clusters, you must copy the files along with the `crawler-pvc-dynamic.yaml` file that you will create in this task to each cluster.
+If you have multiple {{site.data.keyword.discoveryshort}} clusters, you must copy the files along with the `crawler-pvc-dynamic.yaml` file that you create in this task to each cluster.

 Complete the following steps: